dbic/handbook/src/index.md

 ## About

-The [Dartmouth Brain Imaging Center (DBIC)](https://dartmouth.edu/dbic) is a research resource that is provided by Dartmouth College to all brain researchers in the Dartmouth community.
+The [Dartmouth Brain Imaging Center (DBIC)][dbic] is a research resource that is provided by Dartmouth College to all brain researchers in the Dartmouth community.
 Please visit [DBIC website](https://www.dartmouth.edu/dbic/) for more information.

 ## Acknowledgements